Top 20 Most Popular Foods in Madagascar

 The preparation of rice is simple, as you just add water and let it boil until the mixture is cooked.
-Depending on the preparation or cook time, we can have two different kinds of rice: either a rice soup called vary sosoa or a dried rice called vary maina.
+Depending on the preparation or cooking time, we can have two different kinds of rice: either a rice soup called Vary Sosoa or a dried rice called Vary Maina.
 Malagasy people are used to eating both but at different moments of the day.
-Rice soup is usually consumed as breakfast and dinner, while dried rice is for lunch.
+Rice soup is usually consumed for breakfast and dinner, while dried rice is for lunch.

 2. Vary Amin’anana

-Etymologically, “vary” means rice and “anana” means green vegetables, such as cress.
-Therefore, vary amin’anana is a combination of rice and green vegetables, usually served at breakfast and dinner.
-It is often eaten with chicken, meat, eggs or mini shrimp called chevaquines.
-There are two ways to prepare it: cook the rice with the vegetables or use precooked rice.
+Etymologically, “vary” means rice, and “anana” means green vegetables, such as cress.
+Therefore, Vary Amin’anana is a combination of rice and green vegetables, usually served at breakfast and dinner.
+It is often eaten with chicken, meat, eggs, or mini shrimp called chevaquines.
+There are two ways to prepare it: cook the rice with vegetables or use precooked rice.
 When consumed very hot, it’s a great way to start off an excellent day.